AriFordsham/GHCWiki/dependent-haskell/phase1.md

 ### Datacon wrappers are now rejigged

-In HEAD, a datacon worker differs from a datacon wrapper in two distinct ways: the worker's types are `UNPACK`ed as requested, and the worker's type is rejigged, à la
+In HEAD, a datacon worker differs from a datacon wrapper in two distinct ways: the worker's types are `UNPACK`ed as requested, and the worker's type is rejigged,   la
 `rejigConRes`.
 The wrapper has the datacon's original type.

 This design caused endless headaches for me.
 (Sadly, I can't recall exactly what the problem was -- something to do with applying kind substitutions to variables.
 I can easily recall going round and round trying to figure out the right datacon design, though!)
 So, I changed wrappers to have a rejigged type.
 (Workers are unchanged.)
 This was actually a nice simplification in several places -- specifically in GADT record update.
 The only annoying bit is that we have to be careful to print out the right user-facing type, which is implemented in `DataCon.dataConUserType`.

+**SLPJ** so `:t K`, where `K` is a GADT data constructor, will show... ah maybe it's ok.
+And `:info K` knows to use `dataConUserType`.
+Need a `Note` about this.
+Pattern matching may need care.

 ### Bad GADT return types cause panic